SQL Injection in DVWA: Hands-On Reconnaissance & Exploitation

 Web Server Logs#

-Monitor access logs for SQL keywords in HTTP parameters:
+Monitor for SQL keywords in HTTP parameters:

 GET /index.php?id=1' UNION SELECT ...